-The principal matters related to the Directors' remuneration policy discussed within the course of the aforementioned meetings were as follows:
+The principal matters related to the Directors' Remuneration Policy discussed within the course of the aforementioned meetings were as follows:

-- Approval of directors' compensation in their capacity as such - Approval of 2019 total target compensation for the members of the Executive Committee - Approval of Annual Directors' Remuneration report for 2018 - Approval of Nominations and Remuneration Committee 2018 report - Approval of 2018 annual bonus results - Approval of 2019 annual bonus structure, metrics and calibration of performance ranges - Approval of Performance Share Plan 2019 metrics and calibration of performance ranges - Performance updates on annual bonus and Performance Share Plan - Approval of new Executive Committee members compensation package - Analysis of the impact of the CNMV Technical Guide 1/2019
+- Approval of directors' compensation in their condition as such. - Approval of 2020 total target compensation for the members of the Executive Committee. - Approval of Annual Directors' Remuneration report for 2019. - Approval of Nominations and Remuneration Committee 2019 report. - Approval of 2019 annual bonus results. - Analysis of 2020 annual bonus structure, metrics and calibration of performance ranges and their adaptation to the Company's short-term needs following the outbreak of COVID-19.